 - (1) Quality of participation in case discussions (weeks 1-14; 20%)

-- (2) Learning diary (weeks 4, 8, 13; 20%)
+- (2) Learning diary (weeks 5 and 13; 20%)

-- (3) Group report (20%)

-- (4) Final exam (week 15; 40%)
+- (3) Final exam (week 15; 60%)

-Achievement of the five ILOs of this course will be evaluated through the above four elements.
+Achievement of the four ILOs of this course will be evaluated through the above three activities.
 Detailed information on the elaboration and submission of the learning diary will be given during the first week.
 The final exam will be a written exam if 5 or more students register for this course.
 Otherwise, it will an oral exam.

-Course number:(GB)MAN661E
+Course number: (GB)MAN661E

 Name of Course Credit Name of Professor

-International Business 2 credits ペリッツァーマルコ PELLIZZER Marco
+Global Business and Sustainability 2 credits MARCO PELLIZZER